- The countryside offers beautiful surroundings for our walks, but it is also where animals graze, in a farming environment.

 - If you are not confident your dog is good around people or animals, keep them on their lead and stay safe.

 - Remember that farmers move their livestock around from field to field

-- If a landowner is fearful for their livestock and has the need to protect his animals – he is covered by the law to shoot a dog which they judge to be worrying their sheep.
+- If a landowner is fearful for their livestock and needs to protect his animals, he is covered by the law to shoot a dog that they judge to be worrying their sheep.
 If this course of action is taken, the Police must be informed within 48 hours.

 Above all, remember that farm animals are not pets!
 Do not stroke them or feed them.
 Make sure that your dog is under your close control at all times.
 Just because you think that your dog is perfectly Ok when near livestock, the livestock may see your dog as an actual threat.
 Stay safe!